 A young African American mat coordinator approaches me and asks,

-Under normal circumstances, I’d find this hilarious.
+Under normal circumstances, I’d find this ironic.

 I am White Masters.